shoaibms/mofa_transformer/README.md

 ## 📜 License

-This project is released under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is released under the MIT License.

 ## ✉️ Contact